HHS/Head-Start-clamav-api-cg-app/README.md

 * `ohs-deploy-dev` - Branch that gets auto-deployed to the `ttahub-dev` cloud.gov space
 * `ohs-deploy-prod` - Branch that gets auto-deployed to the `ttahub-prod` cloud.gov space

 Any custom work around deployment should branch off of `dev` before being merged and deployed.
+After pushing branch to remote, trigger deploy job targeting dev with your branch.
+Merge changes into `dev` after approval, merge `dev` into `ohs-deploy-dev`, then into `ohs-deploy-prod`.
+CircleCI pipelines can be found [here](https://app.circleci.com/pipelines/github/HHS/Head-Start-clamav-api-cg-app).

-## Why this project
+## Description

 This project aims to create a deployable cloud.gov app that will expose a REST api for scanning files for malware with ClamAV.

-It is inspired by, and borrowed heavily from, https://blog.theodo.com/2017/11/implement-antivirus-api-10-min/
+The docker container runs an underlying freshclam service and REST API server.
+ClamAV file definitions will be automatically updated from an upstream server.

-This manifest now runs a docker image from https://github.com/ajilaag/clamav-rest
+This manifest runs a docker image from [ajilaag/clamav-rest](https://hub.docker.com/r/ajilaag/clamav-rest)

+## Troubleshooting

+*Error code 403 from the ClamAV Content Delivery Network (CDN)*

+This is likely due to running an out-of-date version of the freshclam service.
+Rebuild on the latest docker image and try redeploying the application.

-## Setup
+## Initial Setup

 This project depends on one deployment variable, which is documented in `vars.yml-template`